prmichaelsen/parm/apps/f5/README.md

 * markdown support
 * cookie to enforce users can't reply to self
 * random option selection re-selects on every render
+* edit 0️⃣
+* youtube embed
+* direct image linking for sites like reddit

 ### Not on roadmap
 * replies